p-marcin/java-dev-vm/README.md

 ### Missing `overlay2` Storage Driver

-To check the Storage Driver inside Java DEV VM run command: `docker info 2>/dev/null | grep "Storage Driver"`.
+To check the Storage Driver inside Java DEV VM run command: `docker system info --format "{{.Driver}}"`.
 If it is not `overlay2`, it means you're missing `--mount source=docker,target=/var/lib/docker` parameter in `docker run` command.
 It is already added to [restart.bat](batch-scripts/restart.bat).